rdpeng/threadpool/README.md

 The `threadpool` package implements a simple parallel programming backend using a thread pool model that can potentially be dynamically resized during operation.

+A few benefits of this model of parallel computing are

+-   *Dynamic resources allocation*

 Installation
 ------------